Treponema pallidum (RPR) with Reflex to Titer and TP-PA

 Brief Description

 Specimens will be screened by an RPR test that uses charcoal agglutination for detection of reagin antibodies.
 Reagin antibodies are non-treponemal antibodies produced by the body's defense mechanism in response to an infection with Treponema pallidum.
-If the RPR is reactive, a quantitative titer and a TP-PA will be done.
-The TP-PA test is a confirmatory treponemal pallidum particle agglutination test.
-If latent syphilis is suspected and noted on request form, a TP-PA will be performed even if the RPR is non-reactive.
+If the RPR is reactive, a quantitative titer and a Syphilis TP will be performed.
+The Syphilis TP test is an automated confirmatory chemiluminescent microparticle immunoassay.
+If latent syphilis is suspected and noted on request form, a Syphilis TP will be performed even if the RPR is non-reactive.

 Laboratory Unit